-Year OFL ABC

-$P^ = 0.50$ $P^ = 0.43$
+Year OFL: $P^ = 0.50$ ABC: $P^ = 0.43$

 2015 10.11 9.62

 2016 9.61 9.21

 2017 9.27 8.88

 2018 9.11 8.71

 2019 8.95 8.55

 The Councils may set the Gulf king mackerel ACL at the same level as the ABC recommended by the Gulf SSC in Table 2.6.2 above (Preferred Alternative 2).
-Such an approach was used in Amendment 18 to the CMP FMP (GMFMC/ SAFMC 2011), when Gulf king mackerel was determined to be healthy (SEDAR 16 2008).
+Such an approach was used in Amendment 18 to the CMP FMP (GMFMC and SAFMC 2011), when Gulf king mackerel was determined to be healthy (SEDAR 16 2008).
 The most current assessment (SEDAR 38 2014) determined the stock is still healthy.

 Alternatively, the Councils set a constant catch scenario for the ACL (Alternative 3), whereby the ACL would be set to some level below the ABC for a predetermined time period (Option a or b).
 An important caveat is that the ACL cannot exceed the ABC recommendation from the Gulf SSC for any year in the time period selected.
 Constant catch scenarios require an allocation determination in order to be calculated.
 If constant catch scenarios are developed using the current allocation, and then the Councils select a different allocation in Action 8, the constant catch scenarios will no longer be accurate.
 Therefore, this alternative is not feasible unless allocation scenario is established.
+If the Councils select an allocation strategy which differs from the status quo in Action 8, then the Councils would need to request an update of the ABC projections for Gulf group king mackerel to include Options a and b of Alternative 3, taking into consideration recent landings not includes in previous yield estimates.
+The Gulf SSC would then need to approve the updated projections for consideration by the Councils.

-It is important to remember that the area attributed to Gulf king mackerel is now smaller (demarcated in the east by a line running south at 83° west from the Dry Tortugas to the shelf edge) than previously described in past stock assessments (Old mixing zone: lower panel of Figure 2.1.1; new mixing zone: Figure 2.1.4).
+The area attributed to Gulf king mackerel is now smaller (demarcated in the east by a line running south at 83° west from the Dry Tortugas to the shelf edge) than previously described in past stock assessments (Old mixing zone: lower panel of Figure 2.1.1; new mixing zone: Figure 2.1.4).
 Even though the Gulf OFL and ABC projections are lower than the current ACL, the amount of area for which the new OFL and ABC recommendations applies is smaller than the area for which the old ACL applies.
-The area currently known as the Florida East Coast Subzone would be formally recognized as part of the Atlantic migratory group if so preferred in Action 1, removing it from the Gulf migratory group
+The area currently known as the Florida East Coast Subzone would be formally recognized as part of the Atlantic migratory group if so preferred in

-(this would be concurrent with the SEDAR 38 stock assessment).
+Action 1, removing it from the Gulf migratory group (this would be concurrent with the SEDAR 38 stock assessment).
 This rezoning designates additional fish to the Atlantic migratory group, but also a proportionally larger amount of fishing effort.
 Therefore, the proposed ACLs for the Gulf migratory group represent an increase in the allowable catch for the new Gulf migratory group area (see Table 2.7.3).